Boogie's Gonna Getcha: '80s New York Boogie

-The album mainly features artists of the SAM Records label, namely Conversion, Komiko, Klassique, Glen Adams Affair, Vicky "D" and Rhyze.
+The album mainly features artists of the SAM Records label, namely Convertion, Komiko, Klassique, Glen Adams Affair, Vicky "D" and Rhyze.

 Reception

 The Allmusic review by Andy Kellman introduces the album: "Boogie's Gonna Getcha focuses on the electronics-enhanced post-disco R&B that came out of New York City during the early '80s" but states that "Back Beats digs a little deeper, but not so deep that even the keenest collectors lose interest."